webplatform/docs/html/elements/hgroup/index.md

 {{Page_Title}}
 {{Flags
+|State=Not Ready
+|Editorial notes=Deletion Candidate: It's deprecated, http://www.w3.org/TR/html5/obsolete.html#non-conforming-features
+|Checked_Out=No
 |High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
 |Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
-|Checked_Out=No
 }}
 {{Standardization_Status|Deprecated}}
 {{API_Name}}
 {{Summary_Section|The '''hgroup''' element (&lt;hgroup&gt;) is typically used to group a set of one or more h1-h6 elements — to group, for example, a section title and an accompanying subtitle.
-The '''hgroup''' element (&lt;hgroup&gt;) element is obsolete in HTML5. }}
+The '''hgroup''' element (&lt;hgroup&gt;) element is obsolete in HTML5.}}
 {{Markup_Element
 |DOM_interface=dom/HTMLElement
 }}